damnlie/hypernode.github.io/_posts/2014-02-12-using-mysql-on-hypernode.md

     * can create your own databases;
     * create users;
     * define views and triggers.
+* MySQL is not reachable from the internet.
+That means that you'll need to [setup a (temporary) SSH-tunnel](#sshtunnel) if you need to access MySQL from another host.

 ## How to connect to MySQL